https://invisible-island.net/ncurses/man/

 The command "tput clear" does the same thing.

-which tell how to query the terminal's cursor position and its
+application how to query the terminal's cursor position and its

 device attributes.